 CPU Info: This section displays online CPUs, Governors etc.

-Governor Tuner: This option tunes online governor based on three different modes.
+Governor Tuner: This option tweaks your current governor for best performance based on three different modes.
 Select the one that best suits your needs.

 7. Menu > Battery